 Developing Swiftness

-Swiftness - The second of a two part series
+Swiftness - The second of my June two part series

 I take great pleasure in inviting my clients to see themselves as an instrument — an instrument of creativity and love.
 And then to begin to hone their instrument on behalf of their deepest longings.
 That is the essence of my work.
 Lofty stuff, I know.